 New Hire Orientation is offered bi-weekly on Monday at Terrace Hall so that new employees have full access to the HR staff.
 Employees are strongly encouraged to attend orientation as close to their first day of employment as possible.

-- Pre-Hire - As a means of recruitment, faculty units are encouraged to visit the FPDC with interviewees to learn and share the support resources available for faculty members throughout their career at Kent State.
+- Pre-Hire - As a means of recruitment, faculty units are encouraged to visit the CTL with interviewees to learn and share the support resources available for faculty members throughout their career at Kent State.

-- Post-Hire - All new faculty receive information about the FPDC and notice of the New Faculty Series, along with an invitation to utilize the Center's resources prior to the beginning of a semester.
+- Post-Hire - All new faculty receive information about the CTL and notice of the New Faculty Series, along with an invitation to utilize the Center's resources prior to the beginning of a semester.
 Faculty units are asked to schedule pre-semester and semester activities to allow full participation in the program.

 - Workplace Climate;